uq-oceans/uq-oceans.github.io/research.md

 # Research Themes

-## Ice-Ocean Dynamics
+## Ice-Ocean-Atmosphere Dynamics
-Studying the intricate interplay between ice shelves and ocean currents.
+Studying the intricate interplay between ice shelves, ocean currents and the atmosphere, to understand fundamental problems such as global sea level rise and climate tipping points.

-## Climate Modelling
+## Ocean Climate Modelling
-Building advanced models to predict climate system behaviors under various scenarios.
+Building advanced models to simulate and predict ocean system behaviors under past, current and future scenarios.

-## Community Engagement
+## Paleo-oceanography
-Collaborating with stakeholders to translate research into actionable insights.
+Using old seafloor muck to tell us what the sea used to be like.

 ---